spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 ### Send additional fields to Algolia

-Spryker's Algolia PBC integration allows adding additional data to exported products.
+Spryker's Algolia App integration allows adding additional data to exported products.
 This is achieved using the pre-configured `searchMetadata` field on ProductConcrete and ProductAbstract transfers.

 #### Filling in the `searchMetadata` field